Alfix00/M3U-VODownloader/README.md

-Disclaimer
-I wrote this program mainly to practice in Python and also for fun.
+*I wrote this program mainly to practice in Python and also for fun.
-I Hope it helps someone in anyway =)
+*I Hope it helps someone in anyway =)